-When a deputy determines a misdemeanor violation has occurred, the deputy shall obtain a DR number and prepare an Initial Crime Report with the details of the offense.
-When the offense occurs in the deputy's presence, he/she may issue a Notice to Appear citation for the violation including a narrative on a report continuation page.

-If the violation that occurs in the deputy's presence is an infraction, the deputy shall issue a Notice to Appear citation for the court of jurisdiction.

-If additional information is needed such as documentation from a towing company, the deputy may complete an Initial Crime Report for the offense outlining the elements of the violation.
-The Initial Crime Report shall be submitted to the supervisor for approval.
+- A. When a deputy determines a misdemeanor violation has occurred, the deputy shall obtain a DR number and prepare a Criminal Report with the details of the offense.
+When the offense occurs in the deputy's presence, he/she may issue a Notice to Appear citation for the violation including a narrative on a Supplemental Report. - B. If the violation that occurs in the deputy's presence is an infraction, the deputy shall issue a Notice to Appear citation for the court of jurisdiction. - C. If additional information is needed such as documentation from a towing company, the deputy may complete a Criminal Report for the offense outlining the elements of the violation.